eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ]
 ```

-Here, the configuration array contains just one configuration object.
+In this example, the configuration array contains just one configuration object.
 The configuration object enables two rules: `semi` and `prefer-const`.
-These rules will be applied to all of the files ESLint processes using this config file.
+These rules are applied to all of the files ESLint processes using this config file.

 ## Configuration Objects